hanabi/hanabi.github.io/docs/variant-specific/rainbow-muddy-rainbow.md

 ---
 id: rainbow-muddy-rainbow
-title: Specific Conventions for Rainbow & Muddy Rainbow
+title: Rainbow & Muddy Rainbow
 ---

 These conventions apply to variants with **both** a rainbow and a muddy rainbow suit.